 For Models 55 - 110 using 2" venting and Model 285 using 3" venting, the first seven (7) equivalent feet of vent must be CPVC, polypropylene, or stainless steel (field supplied).
 This includes any transition piece used to increase or decrease the vent diameter.

-The minimum combustion air length is 12 equivalent feet, and the minimum vent piping length is 12 equivalent feet.
+The minimum combustion air and vent piping length is 12 equivalent feet.

 The appliance output rating will reduce by up to 2.3% for each 25 feet of vent length.
 Consult factory to determine de-rate values.